The most popular streaming platform on the planet now has a premium service. Here's everything you need to know about YouTube Red.

 YouTube was founded in 2005 by three young friends who had met working for PayPal.
 Headquartered above a pizzeria and Japanese restaurant, the three friends worked on developing the site using US$3.5 million that they obtained through a venture firm, Sequoia Capital.

-The very first video uploaded to YouTube was on April 23rd of 2005.
-Titled 'Me at the Zoo' it featured one of the co-founders at the San Diego Zoo.
-By the summer of 2006, YouTube had become one of the fastest growing sites on the internet, and Sequoia Capital, along with Artis Capital, invested an additional $8 million into the start-up.
-In July of that year 65,000 new videos were being shared each day, and 100 million were being viewed.
+The very first video uploaded to YouTube was on 23 April 2005.
+Titled "Me at the Zoo", it featured one of the co-founders at the San Diego Zoo.
+By the summer of 2006, YouTube had become one of the fastest growing sites on the Internet, and Sequoia Capital, along with Artis Capital, invested an additional $8 million in the start-up.
+In July of that year, 65,000 new videos were being shared each day, and 100 million were being viewed.
 Nielsen ratings estimated that an average of 20 million people were visiting the site each month, the majority of those being between the ages of 12 and 17.

 In November of the same year, Google purchased YouTube for $1.65 billion.
-As a result of the sale founder Chad Hurley received $395 million, Steve Chen $326 million and Jawed Karim $64 million.
-Sequoia Capital, who had invested a total of $9 million into the fledgling company received $516 million for that leap of faith, and Artis Capital $85 million for their $3 million investment.
-The video sharing site had grown in popularity so quickly that Time magazine named it the coveted position of 'Person of the Year' for 2006, featuring the screen and a large mirror.
+As a result of the sale, founder Chad Hurley received $395 million, Steve Chen $326 million and Jawed Karim $64 million.
+Sequoia Capital, which had invested a total of $9 million into the fledgling company, received $516 million for that leap of faith, and Artis Capital got $85 million for their $3 million investment.
+The video sharing site had grown in popularity so quickly that Time magazine named it the coveted "Person of the Year" for 2006, featuring the screen and a large mirror.

-Growth of YouTube continued, with experts estimating that viewers and contributors to YouTube consumed as much bandwidth in 2007 as the entire internet had in 2000.
-As of April of 2014 YouTube had become the third most visited site on the internet, with Google and Facebook holding the one and two position.
+The growth of YouTube continued, with experts estimating that viewers and contributors to YouTube consumed as much bandwidth in 2007 as the entire Internet had in 2000.
+As of April 2014, YouTube had become the third most visited site on the Internet, with Google and Facebook holding the first and second positions.